TALXIS/docs/src/en/developer-guide/applications/controls/FileExplorer/collaborationworkspaces.md

 - **Default Opener:** Set the primary way to open documents such as Word, Excel, PowerPoint.
 - **File Explorer Mode:** Path/List.
 Only Path is currently supported.
 - **File Explorer Provider:** Sharepoint/Environment File System.
 Only Sharepoint is currently supported.
+- **Show Root Folder Name:** Use this field if you do not want to display the folder name if the user's current working directory is set to root of the _File Explorer_ control instance.
 - **Root Folder Name:** Use this field if you do not want to display the name of the last folder in the path.
 - **Lock on Disable:** If you wish to disable some functionality, such as recording or deleting, on inactive records, select Yes here.
+- **Hide Header Buttons:** There are always buttons in the header to create and upload a file.
+When you select Yes, action buttons for existing files appear in the header when you select two or more files.
+In this mode, individual files are interacted with by buttons directly on the file line.
+Otherwise, the action buttons appear in the header when one or more files are selected.
+- **Hide File Classification Dialog:** A dialog that contains the Language and File Type fields, which the user must fill in each time a file is uploaded.
-- **Columns to be Shown:** Enter the columns you wish to display here.
+- [**DEPRECATED**](/en/developer-guide/applications/controls/FileExplorer/custom-view-columns) **Columns to be Shown:** Enter the columns you wish to display here.
 Separate the individual columns with a comma.
-Currently available column names: author, datemodified, filesize, version.
+Currently available column names: datemodified.
 - **Event Handlers:** Support for this functionality will be added in future releases.
-- **Expand Query:** The query to get data from associated entities.
+- **Expand Query:** The query to get data from related records of the source record the _File Explorer_ control instance is bound to.
 Contact your administrator for setup help.
 - **Folder Path:** The path to the destination folder in Sharepoint Online.
 Separate folders with '/'.
 Path supports the LIQUID markup language.
 Contact your administrator for setup help.
 - **Graph Filter Query:** A filter used by the File Explorer to correctly find the target site in Sharepoint Online.
 Contact your administrator for setup help.
 - **Form ID:** Enter the main form ID for the file metadata here.
 Default value is 357117a8-ac48-ee11-be6d-000d3adc1f33.
+- **File Record Expand Query:** It is possible to expand file record with related data for custom view columns.
+Typically this will be used for files related to a specific record such as contract through `talxis_regardingobjectid` lookup.

 Ask WAS for help if needed.